shabbiryk/EIPs/README.md

 **Before you write an EIP, ideas MUST be thoroughly discussed on [Ethereum Magicians](https://ethereum-magicians.org/) or [Ethereum Research](https://ethresear.ch/t/read-this-before-posting/8).
 Once consensus is reached, thoroughly read and review [EIP-1](https://eips.ethereum.org/EIPS/eip-1), which describes the EIP process.**

-Please note that this repository is for documenting standards and not for help implementing them.
+Just so you know, this repository is for documenting standards, not for help with their implementation.
 These types of inquiries should be directed to the [Ethereum Stack Exchange](https://ethereum.stackexchange.com).
 For specific questions and concerns regarding EIPs, it's best to comment on the relevant discussion thread of the EIP denoted by the `discussions-to` tag in the EIP's preamble.

 If you would like to become an EIP Editor, please read [EIP-5069](./EIPS/eip-5069.md).